Asymptotics for the spectral function on Zoll manifolds: Introduction

-\textsc{Acknowledgements.} Y.C. was supported by the Alfred P. Sloan Foundation, NSF CAREER Grant DMS-2045494, and NSF Grant DMS-1900519.
+\textsc{Acknowledgements.} Y.C. was supported by NSF CAREER Grant DMS-2045494 and NSF Grant DMS-1900519.
 J.G. is grateful to the EPSRC for partial funding under Early Career Fellowship EP/V001760/1 and Standard Grant EP/V051636/1.
-B.K. was supported by postdoctoral fellowships through CRM-ISM and AARMS.\\
+B.K. was supported by postdoctoral fellowships through CRM-ISM and AARMS.